haztechrisk/haztechrisk/README.md

-# haztechrisk
+# Institute for Public Awareness and Understanding of Hazardous Technology Risks
-markdown, html, and latex documents
+GitHub Repositiory for *Institute* documents.